scfargey/Final-Project-SQL/assignment.md

 In your copy of the **cleaning_data.md** file, describe what issues you addressed by cleaning the data and provide the queries you executed to clean the data.

+UPDATE all_sessions
+SET productprice = productprice / 1000000;

+--clean and push data to the actual analytics table, so their is a primary key WITH cleaned_data AS (
+    SELECT DISTINCT ON (visitId, unit_price) -- ensuring no duplicate primary keys visitNumber, visitId, visitStartTime, sessiondate, fullvisitorId, userid, channelGrouping, socialEngagementType, units_sold, pageviews, timeonsite, bounces, revenue, unit_price
+    FROM analytics_staging
+    ORDER BY visitId, unit_price
+)

+UPDATE analytics
+SET unit_price = unit_price / 1000000;

 ## Part 3: Starting with Questions

-This database provides data on revenue by product as well as data on how each visitor to the site interacted with the products (when they visited, where they were based, how many pages they viewed, how long they stayed on the site, and the number of transactions they entered).
+This database provides data on revenue by product as well as data on how each visitor to the site interacted with the products (when they visited, where they were git status based, how many pages they viewed, how long they stayed on the site, and the number of transactions they entered).

 In the **starting_with_questions.md** file there are 5 questions you need to answer using the data.
 For each question, be sure to include:
 The queries you used to answer the question